nkreer/Fish/README.md

 ## Contribute

 All contributions and Pull Requests are welcome.
-Just stick to the original coding style, please.
+Just stick to the original coding style wherever possible.